rudri182/RAG-Chatbot/readme.md

 ## Model Training:

 1. `train_model.py`
-- This script will prepare data in the form which is required for transformer model fine-tuning.
+- This script will prepare data in the form that is required for transformer model fine-tuning.
 - Then it will load the pre-trained model encoder and tokenizer to train the model.
 Here `gpt2` is used as the application is chatbot.
 -  The fine-tuned model is saved in _fine_tuned_model_ directory.